Iowa's Invasive Insect and Disease Watchlist

 Asian Longhorned beetle

-Asian longhorned beetle is an invasive wood-boring insect native to Asia.
-It feeds on a variety of hardwood trees, including maples.
-It can be quite destructive and can even kill trees in its larval stage.
-Being a poor flyer, the likely scenario of its spread into Iowa would be by means of wood products, including firewood.
+This wood-boring beetle feeds on a variety of hardwood trees, weakening the structural integrity of a tree and eventually killing it.
+Its introduction to Iowa would likely be by means of wood products, including firewood.
 Check out the Asian longhorned beetle page to learn more about this destructive pest.

 (Geosmithia morbida)